FREE USA Shipping on all orders over $69. Women Owned. Family Run

 The delicate lips of your vulva get dry and thin as we age, which can be a huge cause of itching and discomfort.
 If you can, only wash your vulva with plain water but if you feel you need something more, ditch the soap for a specially formulated feminine cleanser like Exsens Intime Intimate Cleanser Foam .
 Companies like Exsens take the time to do the research necessary, making sure products maintain a woman’s delicate PH balance while also lightly moisturizing with natural ingredients.

-BUY A GREAT LUBRICANT
+FIND A GREAT LUBRICANT

 There are lubricants specifically formulated to be used every day to help women regain that natural feeling of moisture we had when we were younger.
 I recommend Sliquid Naturals Satin which is infused with aloe vera, vitamin E, and carrageenan and formulated specifically to be used daily by women who are experiencing regular or periodic dryness.
 You can even use a syringe to really coat your inner walls.